Difference Between Sand and Soil

 Sand vs Soil

 The difference between Sand and Soil is in terms of their nature of being organic and porous.
 They also differ in terms of the ability to hold water.
 Both sand and soil are made up of different components.
 They both have different weights and different types as well.
-Sand is relatively smaller in size than soil and is a part of a type of soil.
+Sand is relatively smaller in size than soil and is part of a type of soil.

 Sand vs Soil